The Gauss Image Problem with Weak Aleksandrov Condition: Introduction

-\end{defi} With this new condition, the following solution to the Gauss Image Problem was obtained \cite{GIP}: \begin{thm}[K. J. B\"or\"oczky, E. Lutwak, D. Yang, G. Y. Zhang and Y. M. Zhao \cite{GIP}] Suppose $\mu$ and $\lambda$ are Borel measures on $\sn$, and $\lambda$ is absolutely continuous.
-If $\mu$ and $\lambda$ are Aleksandrov related, then there exists a body $K\in\kno$, such that $\mu=\lambda(K,\cdot)$. \end{thm} Moreover, it was shown that the Aleksandrov relation is a necessary assumption for the existence of a solution to the Gauss image problem, if one of the measures is assumed to be absolutely continuous and strictly positive on open sets.
-In this case, a solution to the Gauss image problem is unique up to a dilation.
-We refer the reader to \cite{GIP} for this result and an introduction to the Gauss Image problem.
+With this new condition, the following solution to the Gauss Image Problem was obtained: \begin{thm}[K. J. B\"or\"oczky, E. Lutwak, D. Yang, G. Zhang and Y. Zhao \cite{GIP}] Suppose $\mu$ and $\lambda$ are Borel measures on $\sn$, and $\lambda$ is absolutely continuous.
+If $\mu$ and $\lambda$ are Aleksandrov related, then there exists a convex body $K$ containing the origin in its interior, such that $\mu=\lambda(K,\cdot)$. \end{thm} Moreover, if the absolutely continuous measure $\lambda$ is strictly positive on open sets, it was shown that the Aleksandrov relation is a necessary assumption for the existence of a solution to the Gauss Image Problem.
+In this case, a solution to the Gauss Image Problem was shown to be unique up to a dilation.
+We refer the reader to \cite{GIP} for this result and an introduction to the Gauss Image Problem.
+Additionally, let us also mention Theorem 1.7 and Remark 4.9 in Bertrand \cite{Bertrand}, which also imply Theorem \ref{GIP classical} using a very different method.

-While the Aleksandrov relation is a natural assumption if one of the measures is positive on open sets, it turns out that there are many examples of measures $\mu$ and $\lambda$ satisfying $\mu=\lambda(K,\cdot)$ that are not Aleksandrov related.
-For example, take $K=\sn$ and $\mu$ and $\lambda$ to be any even, absolutely continuous, and equal measures supported on small symmetric spherical caps $\omega$, where $\omega\subset\sn$ is a cap around the north pole and $-\omega\subset\sn$ is a cap around the south pole.
+While the Aleksandrov relation is a natural assumption when one of the measures is assumed to be positive on open sets, it turns out that there are numerous examples of measures $\mu$ and $\lambda$ satisfying $\mu=\lambda(K,\cdot)$ that are not Aleksandrov related.
+For instance, let $K=B^{n}$, a unit ball centered at the origin, and $\mu$ and $\lambda$ to be any even, absolutely continuous, identical measures supported on small symmetric spherical caps $\omega$ and $-\omega$, where $\omega\subset\sn$ is a cap around the north pole and $-\omega\subset\sn$ is a cap around the south pole.
 Then, $\mu=\lambda=\lambda(K,\cdot)$, and $\mu(\omega)+\lambda(\omega^*)=\lambda(\sn)$, which violates the Aleksandrov relation.
-Moreover, starting with body $K=\sn$, one can perturb it along the equator while preserving convexity.
-We obtain a family of convex bodies such that every member still solves the Gauss Image Problem.
-So, in general, the solution may be highly non-unique.
+Moreover, starting with the body $K=B^{n}$, we can perturb it along the equator while preserving the convexity.
+We thereby obtain a family of convex bodies such that every member still solves the Gauss Image Problem for fixed measures $\mu$ and $\lambda$.
+This observation indicates that, in general, the solution to the Gauss Image Problem may be highly non-unique.

-Based on these considerations, we introduce the relaxation of Aleksandrov relation for the Gauss Image Problem.
-This relaxation turns out to be a necessary assumption for the two measures to be related by convex body.
-That is, for the existence of convex body $K$ with origin in its interior such that $\mu=\lambda(K,\cdot)$.
+Based on these considerations, we introduce a relaxation of the Aleksandrov relation for the Gauss Image Problem.
+This relaxation turns out to be a necessary assumption for the two measures to be related by a convex body.
+That is, for the existence of a convex body $K$ with origin in its interior such that $\mu=\lambda(K,\cdot)$.
 See Proposition \ref{necessity}.